GoogleChrome/web.dev/src/site/content/en/learn/images/descriptive/index.md

 to fit a space in a layout 400 logical pixels wide, that 800-pixel image source has double the pixel density—on a display with a DPR of `2`, it'll look nice and sharp.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/IoJjwpreGIT7LwRThaWn.png", alt="Close up of a flower petal showing disparity in density", width="800", height="417" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/IoJjwpreGIT7LwRThaWn.png", alt="Close up of a flower petal showing disparity in density.", width="800", height="417" %}

 {% Codepen {
 user: 'web-dot-dev',